hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 gRPC features are planned for the near future along with first class ways to configure them in Consul.

-As an interim solution, [custom envoy configuration](#custom-configuration) can be specified in [proxy service definition](/docs/connect/proxies.html) allowing more powerful features of envoy to be used.
+As an interim solution, [custom Envoy configuration](#custom-configuration) can be specified in [proxy service definition](/docs/connect/proxies.html) allowing more powerful features of Envoy to be used.

 ## Getting Started

 ### Installing Envoy

-The simplest way to try out envoy with Consul locally is using Docker.
+The simplest way to try out Envoy with Consul locally is using Docker.
 Envoy doesn't release binaries outside of their official Docker image.
-If you can build envoy directly then the [`consul connect envoy` command](/docs/commands/connect/envoy.html) command can be used directly on your local machine to start envoy, however for this guide we'll use the Docker image.
+If you can build Envoy directly then the [`consul connect envoy` command](/docs/commands/connect/envoy.html) command can be used directly on your local machine to start Envoy, however for this guide we'll use the Docker image.

-While the [`consul connect envoy` command](/docs/commands/connect/envoy.html) supports generating bootstrap config on the host that we could then mount in to the standard envoy Docker container, it's simpler to be able to use it to run docker directly which requires both consul and envoy binaries in one container.
+While the [`consul connect envoy` command](/docs/commands/connect/envoy.html) supports generating bootstrap config on the host that we could then mount in to the standard Envoy Docker container, it's simpler to be able to use it to run docker directly which requires both consul and Envoy binaries in one container.

 Using Docker 17.05 or higher (with multi-stage builds), create a Dockerfile with the following content: